Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 Description
 -----------

-The Multi Touch Bricklet is equipped with the MPR121 capacitive touch sensor.
+The Multi Touch :ref:`Bricklet <product_overview_bricklets>` is equipped with the MPR121 capacitive touch sensor.
 It can be used to sense touch at 12 different locations.

 The thing that is actually touched is called an "electrode".
 The electrode can be a cable, electrically conductive tape or a copper surface of a circuit board.
 Electrodes can sense touch through a small layer of glass, plastic, paper or similar.

 With the Multi Touch Bricklet it is possible to build custom touch panels by gluing a cover onto the electrodes.